manugarg/blog/content/posts/why-you-need-probers.md

 ## But, why?

-Probers are a very good indicator of whether things are working or not.
+Probers are a really good indicator of whether things are working or not.
 There are reasons for that:

 1. Probers see what customers see.
 Your monitoring agent, the prober, acts like